-- I. Attend classes in accord with the schedule of meetings. - 2.
-Be in residence at Rice until they have achieved candidacy and thus have the consent of the faculty to undertake dissertation fieldwork. - 3.
-Attend all department-sponsored talks and dissertation defenses barring exceptional circumstances. - 4.
-Contribute to the collaborative environment by volunteering for committees (e.g. colloquium speakers' committee; website committee; visiting weekend coordination, etc.) and other tasks that may need attention.
-Students are expected to balance their scholarly work with extracurricular activities. - 5.
-Recognize that the department is invested in cultivating a collaborative, courteous, and nondiscriminatory space.
+3. Be in residence at Rice until they have achieved candidacy and have the consent of the faculty to undertake dissertation fieldwork.

+4. Attend all department-sponsored talks, colloquia and dissertation defenses barring exceptional circumstances.

+5. Contribute to the collaborative environment by volunteering for committees (e.g. colloquium speakers' committee; website committee; visiting weekend coordination, etc.) and other tasks that may need attention, including participation in social media posting for the department during their first and second years in the program.
+Students are expected to balance their scholarly work with extracurricular activities.

+6. Recognize that the department is invested in cultivating a collaborative, courteous, and nondiscriminatory space.
 In classrooms, professional offices, and other collegial settings it is expected that graduate students comport themselves in such a way that they do not impede the intellectual and professional development of their peers or negatively affect the collegial dynamics within the department more broadly.

-- 6. Report any concerns wherein a graduate student may feel unsafe, intellectually inhibited, or disconnected from collegial dynamics within the department in any way.
+7. Report any concerns wherein a graduate student may feel unsafe, intellectually inhibited, or disconnected from collegial dynamics within the department in any way.
 Students are welcome and encouraged to contact the Director of Graduate Studies, Department Chair, or other faculty member(s) as soon as possible.
-Such communications will remain confidential and appropriate support will be immediately sought. - 7.
-Heed and comply with all university deadlines concerning enrollment and the submission of required forms.
-It is the responsibility of students to be informed about deadlines and requirements.
+Such communications will remain confidential and appropriate support will be immediately sought.

+8. Heed and comply with all university deadlines concerning enrollment and the submission of required forms.
+It is the responsibility of students to be informed about deadlines and requirements and to allow adequate time for faculty to respond.
+For example, a request for a letter of recommendation should be made at least two weeks in advance of the deadline.